 - 16 Should You Hike Laguna 69 in Huaraz, Peru?

 What’s the Altitude of Laguna 69?

-Laguna 69 sits at the base of a giant glacier in the Cordillera Blancas.
+Laguna 69 sits at the base of a giant glacier in the Cordillera Blancas called, adorably, Pisco Peak.
 Its elevation is at approximately 15,000 feet, which is insane.
-That means that Laguna 69 sits higher than everywhere in the continental United States, and is a mere 2,000 feet below Base Camp on Everest.
+At 15,000 feet of elevation, Laguna 69 sits higher than everywhere in the continental United States, and is a mere 2,000 feet below Base Camp on Everest.
 Once, Lia and I jumped out of a plane to skydive from the highest altitude they were legally able to fly us, and we were STILL lower than Laguna 69.

 Somehow, no one we met in Huaraz seemed to be as amazed by this as we were.
 Maybe travelers from other countries are used to insane elevations, but in the USA … well, we’re not.
 I knew that hiking Laguna 69 would be no walk in the park, and I had absolutely no experience hiking at such a high altitude before.
 I was about to get a crash course.

 The city of Huaraz sits at about 10,000 feet above sea level.
 We traveled to Huaraz directly after a week on the beach, which was a mistake.
 Despite guzzling altitude sickness pills, my poor wife was hit with a nasty case of altitude sickness.
 (Thanks a lot, modern medicine.)
 I spent a few days acclimating before attempting to hike Laguna 69, but by the time I felt up for it, Lia still couldn’t walk down the hallway without feeling like death.